9AM TO 6PM

 BARTLETT PEARS: Most common variety of pear.
 Sweet, juicy and slightly buttery.
 Most common variety of pear and is multi-purpose.
 Usually available through September.
-COMING SOON
+AVAILABLE NOW

 CAMEO: Fairly bland with a hint of pear.
 Crispier than Red Delicious.
 Better for eating than for baking.
 COMING SOON